Last updated: February 27, 2025

 Charles Lee, a veteran of the Seven Years' War and former British army officer, offered his services to the Patriots in their war for independence.
 His initially stellar reputation was later damaged by arguments with other Continental Army officers, most notably the Commander-in-Chief General Washington, and failures on the battlefield.

-Born in Cheshire, England in 1732 and later educated in Switzerland, Lee joined the British army in 1744.
+Born in Cheshire, England, in 1732 and later educated in Switzerland, Lee joined the British army in 1744.
 He later served in foreign armies, including Russia, Poland, and Portugal.
 In 1773, Lee settled in Virginia.

 When hostilities between Britain and the American colonies erupted in 1775, Lee chose the revolutionary cause.
 On June 22, 1775, Lee officially resigned from the British army and accepted Congress’s commission as a major general, bringing his professional military experience to the Continental Army.
 With this appointment, Lee became third in seniority of the army’s generals, behind George Washington, with whom he briefly shared a headquarters in Cambridge, and Artemas Ward.
 During the Siege of Boston, Lee commanded the northern wing of the Continental siege lines.

 As second in command of the Continental Army, Lee was appointed head of the Southern Department, which consisted of Virginia, the Carolinas, and Georgia.
-Upon Lee’s arrival in Charleston, South Carolina he went to tour the palmetto log and sand fort under construction on Sullivan’s Island.
+Upon Lee’s arrival in Charleston, South Carolina, he went to tour the palmetto log and sand fort under construction on Sullivan’s Island.
 There he met Colonel William Moultrie and appraised the work being done to defend Charleston Harbor.
 Lee called the fort a “slaughter pen” and encouraged the construction of a bridge from Mount Pleasant across the marsh to Sullivan’s Island for the inevitable evacuation of a post he deemed vulnerable.
-Lee as the sole representative of the Continental Army in the state found himself overruled by President John Rutledge of South Carolina who urged Moultrie to remain at Sullivan’s Island and defend the fort.
-In the days leading up to the British attack, Lee still stressed the importance of finishing the bridge and also removed substantial quantities of gunpowder from the fort, preventing the patriots from turning a victory into a rout of the British.

 Lee garnered substantial praise and admiration for his defense of Charleston in 1776.
 Though the victory was largely accomplished through the leadership of Col. William Moultrie, Lee received credit and accolades.
 Ironically, Lee wanted to replace Moultrie with Col. Francis Nash of the North Carolina Continentals on the morning of the fateful victory because of Moultrie’s failure to act in compliance with Lee’s orders to evacuate the fort he considered indefensible.
 Lee wrote to Washington on July 1, 1776:

-I have the happiness to congratulate You on a very signal success (if I may not call it a victory) which We have gain'd over the Mercennary Instruments of the British Tyrant - I shall not trouble you with a detail of their manouvres or delays - but defer it to another time when I have more leisure to write and you to attend - let it suffice that having lost an opportunity (such as I hope will never again present itself) of taking the Town which on my arrival was utterly defenceless, the Commodore thought proper on Friday last with his whole Squadron consisting of two fifty's six Frigates and a Bomb (the rates of which You will see in the inclosd list) to attack our Fort on Sullivan's Island.
+I have the happiness to congratulate You on a very signal success (if I may not call it a victory) which We have gain'd over the Mercennary Instruments of the British Tyrant - I shall not trouble you with a detail of their manouvres or delays - but defer it to another time when I have more leisure to write and you to attend - let it suffice that having lost an opportunity (such as I hope will never again present itself) of taking the Town which on my arrival was utterly defenceless, the Commodore thought proper on Friday last with his whole Squadron consisting of two fifty's six Frigates and a Bomb (the rates of which You will see in the inclosd list) to attack our Fort on Sullivan's Island.1

 Lee’s critiques of Washington finally reached a boiling point for John Laurens, a member of Washington’s military family, who challenged Lee to a duel and shot him in the side, wounding the disgraced officer.
 In 1780, Lee formally resigned from the Continental Army and retired to his estate in Virginia.
 He died from a fever while visiting Philadelphia in 1782.